nosyda/nosyda.github.io/follow-the-customer.md

 ### Data description
 These data have been anonymized for confidentiality reasons.
 However, the purpose of this analysis has been asked by a real business.
-The biggest challenge was to find a way to regerate a key in order to create a unique ID to establish the clientele flux.
+<br> The biggest challenge was to find a way to generate a key in order to create a unique ID to establish the clientele flux.

 Detailed tables description:
-7 excel tables (csv) gathering information such as:
+<br> 7 excel tables (csv) gathering information such as:
 - Monthly transactions regarding the business activity by establishments (October til January),
 - e-mail listings